CustomerGauge builds NPS management software for B2B companies with customizable widgets for you to visualize your customer experience (CX) data.

-1. NPS performance gauge visualisation
+1. NPS performance gauge

 The most simple and effective way to represent your Net Promoter Score visually is through a gauge.

-While it doesn’t bring much in the way of actionable analysis to your score, the use of red, grey and green is a great way to show company performance across your organization without confusion.
+While it doesn’t bring much in the way of actionable analysis to your score, the use of red, grey, and green is a great way to show company performance across your organization without confusion.

-2. NPS by frequency visualisation
+2. NPS by frequency

 Each bar in the chart shows the distribution of scores across each of the potential score options (0-10).
 Not only does it let you view the chart, but you can also click on any part of the graph and it will bring you to the accounts that gave you that score.

 Whether the majority of your scores are in the green, like in the below example, or not, will be crystal clear for the reader.
 The addition of frequency volume and percentage statistics clearly indicate an NPS survey’s success.

-3. NPS stacked column data visualisation
+3. NPS stacked column data

 4. Net Promoter combo